"Nice" is actually a command

 About the nice command

-Priority & option summary
+Priority & Option Summary

-The priority (nice value) adjusted with a value from -20 to 19 ,
+The priority (nice value) adjusted from -20 to 19 .

 priority value remarks

-high -20 Modifiable only by root user
+high -20 Can only be changed by the root user

 0 Initial value